-In the ultra-competitive world of social media, it can be very hard to make factual content in a way that appeals to digital audiences.
-Explainer videos can be an excellent way to deliver information and context quickly and efficiently on social platforms.
+In the ultra-competitive world of social media, it can be hard to make factual content appeal to digital audiences.
+Explainer videos are an excellent way to deliver information and context quickly and efficiently on social platforms.

-In this course, we focus on the format and design of explainer videos.
-We look at the latest examples from News organisations and broadcasters and use practical exercises to put what they’ve learnt into action.
+Focusing on the format and design of explainer videos, we will look at the latest examples from News organisations and broadcasters and use practical exercises to put what they’ve learnt into action.
 With the right approach, you will understand how to make popular factual pieces that inform people about what’s going on the world, without compromising public service values.

 WHO IT'S FOR